Building Relationships with Candidates for Elected Office at the Local, State, and Federal Levels

 - Build Good Relationships with Campaign Staff and Volunteers

-Candidates and elected officials rely on their staff; your relationships with the staff define your relationship with the candidate.
-Being pleasant and helpful goes a long way.
-If you treat a staff member poorly or fail to follow up as promised, your invitations and requests for meetings may go unanswered.
+Candidates and elected officials rely on their staff; your relationships with the staff often define your relationship with the candidate.
+Being pleasant, prepared, and helpful goes a long way.
+If you treat a staff member poorly or fail to follow up as promised, your invitations, requests for meetings, or candidate engagement opportunities may go unanswered.

 - Build Good Relationships across Party Lines

-It is important not to rule out specific groups or political parties as potential supporters.
-When you are building relationships, keep an open mind, and reach out to those on both sides of the aisle.
+It is important not to rule out specific groups or political parties as potential partners in advancing early childhood education.
+When you are building relationships, keep an open mind and engage candidates across the political spectrum.
+The goal is to elevate early childhood issues as shared priorities, not to align with a single party or platform.

 - Build Good Relationships with Trusted Advisors to Candidates

-Candidates (and elected officials) have trusted advisors on specific policy topics.
-Find out who your candidates’ trusted advisors on early learning are, and reach out to them.
-You may want to eventually become a trusted advisor yourself; but in the meantime, work to position your organization as a key resource and influencer in the field.
+Candidates (and elected officials) often rely on trusted advisors on specific policy topics.
+Find out who advises your candidates on early learning issues and reach out to them.
+You may want to eventually become a trusted advisor yourself; but in the meantime, work to position your organization as a reliable, nonpartisan resource and thought partner on early childhood education and workforce issues.

 - Be Knowledgeable about the Political Landscape and Elected Officials and about the Candidates and Issues on the Ballot

-Ensure that everyone involved in your organization’s electoral activities knows the names of the candidates for their own and, if applicable, the organization’s local, state, and federal representatives, as well as the relevant issues on the ballot and the candidates’ positions on those issues.
+Ensure that everyone involved in your organization’s civic engagement and advocacy work understands who the candidates are for relevant local, state, and federal offices, as well as their positions on key issues on the ballot.

 - Understand the Policy-Making Process

-Each local and state electoral body has its own process and time line for policy making and budgeting.
-Each election also has important dates and processes related to voter registration and voting.
-Knowing the process and time line will ensure that you spend your time efficiently and effectively, and that you never arrive at the table when dinner is already over!
+Each local and state electoral body has its own for policy making, budgeting, and electoral timelines.
+Each election also has important dates and processes related to voter registration and participation.
+Understanding these processes helps ensure that your engagement is timely, strategic, and effective—and that you are not arriving after key decisions have already been made.

 - Make Sure Your Staff, Champions, and Followers Are All Using the Same Message